-This schedule is a listing of buildings of local interest (PDF) which significantly contribute to the Borough’s heritage and character.
+This schedule is Barnet's Local Heritage list (PDF) which significantly contribute to the Borough’s heritage and character.

 It is produced by the Local Planning Authority in accordance with advice received from the Secretary of State for the Environment.